biednick/masterClock/README.md

 These are the Eagle files for the PCB.
 To order PCBs, gerbers need to be generated using a CAM job in Eagle.
 A free version of Eagle is available.

 ### masterClockParts_xx.md
 This is the parts list.
-A Mouser BOM is available at.
+A Mouser BOM is available at in this file as well.

 ### masterClock.ai
 This is the panel in Adobe Illustrator format.
 This can be used to manufacture a panel.